Bryant Park: Mid-20th century

-Late 20th century to present
+Late 20th century

 Formation of corporations

 The Bryant Park Restoration Corporation was founded in 1980 by Dan Biederman, along with Andrew Heiskell, chairman of Time Inc. and the New York Public Library.
 The BPRC immediately brought significant changes to remake the park into a place that people wanted to visit, and instituted a rigorous program to clean the park, remove graffiti, and repair physical damage.
 The BPRC also created a private security staff to confront unlawful behavior.
 In addition, the BPRC started an outdoor concert series in the summers.
 By 1982, arrests had decreased significantly compared to two years prior.

 Another agency—the Bryant Park Management Corporation, composed of several nearby businesses—was tasked with maintaining the park, spending $525,000 per year to do so.
 NYC Parks spent an additional $250,000 a year on maintenance, the same amount as when the city had sole control over the park's management.
 In 1983, HBO's president, Frank Biondi, gave Heiskell a $100,000 check just before the company moved into new headquarters at 1100 Avenue of the Americas, adjacent to the park.
 At the time, that was the largest donation toward Bryant Park by a private corporation.